 This lecture discusses how FAIR practices affect personalized data models, including workflows, challenges, and how to improve these practices.

-This lecture covers how brainlife.io works, and how it can be applied to neuroscience data.
+In this talk, you will learn how brainlife.io works, and how it can be applied to neuroscience data.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

-In this presentation by the OHBM OpenScienceSIG, Tom Shaw and Steffen Bollmann cover how containers can be useful for running the same software on different platforms and sharing analysis pipelines with other researchers.
-They demonstrate how to build docker containers from scratch, using Neurodocker, and cover how to use containers on an HPC with singularity.
+Presented by the OHBM OpenScienceSIG, this lesson covers how containers can be useful for running the same software on different platforms and sharing analysis pipelines with other researchers.

 This compilation is courtesy of freeCodeCamp.

-Linear algebra is the branch of mathematics concerning linear equations such as linear functions and their representations through matrices and vector spaces.
-As such, it underlies a huge variety of analyses in the neurosciences.
 This lesson provides a useful refresher which will facilitate the use of Matlab, Octave, and various matrix-manipulation and machine-learning software.